When Responsibility Stopped Being About Me

 This Is What Responsibility Looks Like Now

-Responsibility isn't just handling life.
+Responsibility is not just handling life.

-It's ensuring that:
+It is ensuring that:

 • Children are cared for